A cyber incident response plan prepares an organization with best practices when responding to an incident

 Not having recorded evidence of a CSIRP will signal to auditors that you aren’t taking the prospect of a data breach seriously.

-What’s more, some data privacy regulations such as the California Consumer Protection Act (CCPA) require an incident response plan.
-So, if you don’t have a CSIRP in place, you will be in violation of the CCPA.
+Moreover, some data privacy regulations such as the California Consumer Protection Act (CCPA) require an incident response plan.
+If you don’t have a CSIRP in place, you will be in violation of the CCPA.

 Ultimately, whatever size your business is, whatever industry you work in, and wherever you are in terms of growth, you need to have a cyber incident response plan in place to keep your business safe and to help your business effectively recover from a security incident.

-The National Institute of Standards and Technology (NIST) provides four phases of an incident response plan: Preparation; detection and analysis; containment, eradication, and recovery; and post-incident activity.
-It is important to recognize that preparatory activities and post-incident activities are equally important.
+The National Institute of Standards and Technology (NIST) provides four phases of an incident response plan: Preparation, detection and analysis, containment, eradication, recovery, and post-incident activity.
+Recognizing that preparatory and post-incident activities are equally significant.
 In fact, NIST emphasizes both types of activities in their outline.

 1. Preparation